erik1066/pop-os-setup/README.md

 1. Run `gedit ~/.profile`
 1. Type `export DOTNET_CLI_TELEMETRY_OPTOUT=true` at the bottom of the file
-1. Type `export DOTNET_SKIP_FIRST_TIME_EXPERIENCE=true` at the bottom of the file
 1. Save and exit
 1. Log out and log in again

-> Setting `DOTNET_SKIP_FIRST_TIME_EXPERIENCE` to `true` doesn't affect telemtry.
-It's a fix for the following warning that may appear during .NET Core compilation: "Permission denied to modify the '/usr/share/dotnet/sdk/NuGetFallbackFolder' folder."
+> You can also set `DOTNET_SKIP_FIRST_TIME_EXPERIENCE` to `true` when editing `.profile` to fix the following warning that may appear during .NET Core compiles: "Permission denied to modify the '/usr/share/dotnet/sdk/NuGetFallbackFolder' folder."

 ## Docker and Docker Compose